ryong5688/WhisperX-easy-subtitle/README.md

 # WhisperX-easy-subtitle

-A streamlined, n8n-friendly CLI wrapper for [WhisperX](https://github.com/m-bain/whisperX).
-It provides fast speech-to-text transcription with accurate timestamps and speaker diarization, optimized for automation workflows.
+An easy [WhisperX](https://github.com/m-bain/whisperX) implement mainly for `n8n` automation workflows.
+It provides fast speech-to-text transcription with accurate timestamps and speaker diarization.

-## Features

-*   🚀 **Fast Transcription:** Uses Faster-Whisper (large-v3-turbo).
-*   👥 **Speaker Diarization:** Identifies different speakers via Pyannote 3.1.
-*   🧠 **Smart Memory Management:** Automatic VRAM cleanup (configurable).
-*   🔌 **Automation Ready:** Outputs standardized paths for n8n/workflow integration.
-*   💾 **Customizable Storage:** Supports custom model paths via environment variables.

 ## Prerequisites

 *   `uv`
 *   `FFmpeg` (Required for audio processing)
-*   NVIDIA GPU + CUDA (Highly Recommended)
+*   `CUDA Toolkit 12.8` (I use 12.9 and it works fine)

 ## Installation